8shashank/dropbox_clone/REVIEW.md

 1. There already exists a simple way to ouput the datetime info from UTC data.

 2. 'help' command print-out has been given some information for each additional command.

+3. No information given when application is quit, added a console log to let the user know